perezjln/dstc6-goal-oriented-end-to-end/README.md

 For example, the valid name of the test file **tst1/dialog-task1API-kb1_atmosphere-distr0.5-tst1000.json** must be **tst1/dialog-task1API-kb1_atmosphere-distr0.5-tst1000.answers.json**.

+## Submission link

+The submission is performed used [this Google Form] (https://goo.gl/forms/24X5i73i2uNOjF412)

+The date of submission will be used as reference to deadline.

 ## Contact Information
 You can get the latest updates and participate in discussions on DSTC mailing list